designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 Once the name has been been hyphenated and saved, the booking will automatically push to your tills (as long as the booking date has not already passed).

 ## Re-pushing '/create' error bookings
+If the integration is set up to push bookings ASAP, Collins will attempt to push bookings to your tills every time a user saves a booking if one of the following booking fields has been changed in Collins:

+* Venue
+* First Name
+* Last Name
+* Deposits
+* Time
+* Number of People
+* Status

-If you have contacted Zonal and they have fixed the original issue (eg connection error), you _may_ be able to re-push the booking/payment through Collins.
-To try and re-push the booking/payment:
+As such, if you have contacted Zonal and they have fixed the original issue (eg connection error), you can try to re-push the booking/payment to your tills by changing one of the above booking fields in Collins.

+For example, you can make the following changes:

 1. Go to the booking in Collins
-2. Change the First Name to/from lowercase/uppercase
+2. Change the First Name from lowercase to UPPERCASE
 3. Click SAVE

+After you have saved this booking change, Collins will attempt to push the booking to your tills.

 ## Collins/Zonal Integration FAQs